Viewing Puzzle Details

 Henrik Rasmussen

-Whilst the puzzle details are concise in the general listing view, you can also access an individual puzzle to se more detailed information.
+Whilst the puzzle details are concise in the general listing view, you can also access an individual puzzle to see more detailed information.

 Viewing detailed puzzle information

-To view more detail of a single puzzle, you just need to tap on the puzzle record.
+To view more details of a single puzzle, you only need to click/tap on the puzzle record.
 This will display the screen below, which will provide a wealth of information and options.

 Puzzle Title & Release Year